The Living School of Art

 To read about this project, visit LSA’s website or Instagram page.

+LSA was 5-year life/art project built by a multigenerational, multilingual community of neighbors in a large affordable housing apartment complex.
 The photos below represent some highlights from our five years together.
-For a full project archive, download the book
+To view the full project archive, download the book.